 - The substances are weakly attracted by the magnetic field.

-- In the non-uniform external magnetic field, paramagnetic substances move from week field region to a strong field region.
+- In the non-uniform external magnetic field, paramagnetic substances move from a weak field region to a strong field region.

 - The intensity of magnetization is very small, positive and directly proportional to the magnetizing field.